← Back to 史記

 13

-In the thirty-seventh year, Duke Huan of Qi attacked Cai, and Cai was defeated; He invaded south to Chu, reached Zhao Ling, and on his return passed through Chen.
-Chen's grand officer Yuan Tao Tu disliked his passing through Chen and deceived Qi by commanding him to take the east road.
-The east road was bad.
-Duke Huan was angered and seized Chen's Yuan Tao Tu.
-In this year, Duke Xian of Jin killed his crown prince Shen Sheng.
+In the thirty-seventh year, Duke Huan of Qi attacked Cai, and Cai was defeated; He marched south against Chu, reached Shaoling, and passed through Chen on his return.
+The Chen grand officer Yuan Taotu disliked Qi's passage through Chen, so he tricked Qi into leaving by the eastern route.
+The eastern route was poor, and Duke Huan was angered, so he seized Yuan Taotu of Chen.
+That year, Duke Xian of Jin killed his crown prince, Shen Sheng.

 14

 In the forty-fifth year, Duke Xuan died, and his son Kuan succeeded him, becoming Duke Mu.
 In the fifth year of Duke Mu's reign, Duke Huan of Qi died.
-In the sixteenth year, Duke Wen of Jin defeated Chu troops at Cheng Pu.
+In the sixteenth year, Duke Wen of Jin defeated the Chu army at Chengpu.
 In this year, Duke Mu died, and his son Duke Gong Shuo succeeded him.
 In the sixth year of Duke Gong's reign, Chu's Crown Prince Shang Chen assassinated his father King Cheng and replaced him, becoming King Mu.
-In the eleventh year, Duke Mu of Qin died.
+Duke Mu of Qin died in the eleventh year.
 In the eighteenth year, Duke Gong died, and his son Duke Ling Ping Guo succeeded him.

 15

 In the first year of Duke Ling's reign, King Zhuang of Chu ascended the throne.
 In the sixth year, Chu attacked Chen.
-In the tenth year, Chen and Chu made peace.
+In the tenth year, Chen made peace with Chu.

 16